 Canine Nutrigenomics by W. Jean Dodds, DVM

 When I first gave this a read-through I was underwhelmed, but as it’s had time to settle I have been realizing the value of the information contained within.
 There is very little information about raw-feeding specifically, but that’s really not the point of the book.
-I do highly recommend this one for anyone, but especially anyone with a dog with an illness or allergies, or for those people considering the transition from commercial and/or processed food to a home-prepared and/or raw diet.
+I do highly recommend this book, especially to anyone with a dog with an illness or allergies, or for those people considering the transition from commercial and/or processed food to a home-prepared and/or raw diet.

 The Nature of Animal Healing by Dr. Martin Goldstein, DVM